cssreddyharsha/royale-ros/README.md

 ATTRIBUTION
 ===========
-The initial development of `royale-ros` has been sponsored by [Locus Robotics](http://www.locusrobotics.com/).
+The initial development of `argus-ros` has been sponsored by [Locus Robotics](http://www.locusrobotics.com/).
 The authors thank them for their contribution to the open-source robotics community.